qiuxintao101/cobra/docs/tutorials.rst

 Download and set-up for running the GR_ChIP sample dataset
 **********************************************************

-  Please use the following command to download the GR_ChIP sample dataset.
-This dataset is of moderate size (3.9 G) and may take 5-10 minutes to download.
+  This dataset is of moderate size and may take 5-10 minutes to download.
 It contains the data files, as well as the config files - ``config.yaml`` and ``metasheet.csv`` - filled with correct parameters.
+One advantage of *CoBRA* is that it accommodate the use of different input files; it may take either 1) the set of ``.bam``, ``.bed``, and ``.bigwig`` files for each sample, or 2) a single ``.fastq.gz`` file for each sample.
+We have two separate downloads prepared this specific dataset, one containing the bam, bed and bigwig files as input, the other containing fastq files as input. **Choose only one to download.** The analysis process is exactly the same.

   .. code-block:: Bash

      snakemake download_example_GR_ChIP
+                   #OR
+     snakemake download_example_GR_ChIP_fastq

   When the data set is downloaded, we can proceed to set up for the run.
 Usually for running CoBRA on a new experiment, the two config files ``config.yaml`` and ``metasheet.csv`` would need to be set up acccordingly.
 In this tutorial, they have been filled already.